Azure/Azure-Sentinel/Parsers/ASimRegistryEvent/ARM/RegistryEventMicrosoft365D/README.md

 # Microsoft 365 Defender ASIM RegistryEvent Normalization Parser

-This template deploys the ASIM RegistryEvent schema parser for Microsoft 365 Defender.
+This template deploys the Microsoft 365 Defender ASIM RegistryEvent schema parser.
+The parser is a part of the Advanced Security Information Model.

-ASIM M365 Defender for endpoint Registry Events Parser

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: